Coat Color:BlackBlueBlue MerleRedRed MerleBrindleLilacSableSable MerleGoldWhite & BlackWhite & BlueWhite & Blue MerleWhite & RedWhite & Red Merle

-Border Collies are fiercely loyal to their people, and this protectiveness can potentially lead to aggression around strangers or other dogs.
-On top of that, their intelligence can give them an “I know best” attitude, and they may appoint themselves Park Ranger at the dog park to make sure other dogs stay in line, which may not be appreciated.
-For those reasons, a Border Collie needs to be well-trained as a puppy to be primed for playing nicely with others.
+Despite their strong loyalty and affectionate nature, Border Collies’ protectiveness can lead to aggression around strangers or other dogs.
+On top of that, their remarkable intelligence can manifest as an “I know best” attitude, and they may appoint themselves as Park Ranger at the dog park, regulating other dogs’ behavior whether it’s appreciated or not.
+For these reasons, you must train your Border Collie well when they’re a puppy so they learn to play nicely with others.

 How to Care for a Border Collie

 A Border Collie puppy or adult dog may be highly intelligent, but that doesn’t mean they don’t need a little human guidance.
 Plenty of exercise, human interaction and a steady routine that includes grooming, training and outdoor “work” will set these natural people-pleasers up for success.